-What is Supply chain costs?
+What is the Supply Chain Cost?

 Supply chain costs are defined as costs that constitute a considerable percentage of the total sales price of a product or service.
 Manufacturers usually define supply chain costs using the total cost of ownership.
-The total cost of ownership is defined as the combination of the purchase or acquisition price of a good or service.
+The total cost of ownership is defined as the combination of a good or service’s purchase or acquisition price.
 To this, they add the additional costs incurred before or after the product or service delivery.

-- One proven method for evaluating both internal and external issues is “unit total cost” (UTC).
+One proven method for evaluating internal and external issues is “unit total cost” (UTC).
 The unit total cost is deﬁned as the unit purchase price amended by an appropriate monetary factor assigned to each issue.
-UTC helps give a clearer picture of what a speciﬁc source of supply actually costs and it is most useful when selecting or negotiating with suppliers.
+UTC helps give a clearer picture of what a speciﬁc source of supply costs and is most useful when selecting or negotiating with suppliers.

 Hard costs involve an invoice or a direct cash outlay, which could include freight payments or inventory.
-Soft costs are those which utilize resources but have no direct cash outlay, however, they measure productivity.
+Soft prices utilize resources but have no immediate cash outlay; however, they measure productivity.

 Here are some of the drivers that can impact supply chain costs in multiple ways: